Deciding Between the Hyundai Kona and Kia Soul Is Tough

 But here is an interesting downfall for the Kia Soul.
 It doesn’t have all-wheel-drive or four-wheel drive available.
 The Hyundai Kona has optional all-wheel-drive, so you can pay to add that feature.
 Doing so would set you up for more control while driving in slippery conditions such as snow.

-Kia Soul and Hyundai Kona features
+2023 Soul and Kona features

-The Hyundai Kona and Kia Soul are about the same size, but the Kia Soul has slightly more passenger space in the rear seat.
+The Hyundai Kona and Kia Soul are about the same size, but the Soul has slightly more passenger space in the rear seat.
 Also, the Hyundai Kona has up to 45.8 cubic feet of cargo space when the seats are folded, and the Kia Soul provides up to 62.1 cubic feet.

-Both of these little SUVs come with a standard 7” infotainment center that can connect to Apple CarPlay and Android Auto.
+Both of these little SUVs come with a standard 7.0” infotainment center that can connect to Apple CarPlay and Android Auto.
 They both come with a keyless entry system too, but the Kona doesn’t have a push-button start.

-The 2020 Kia Soul is a top IIHS safety pick, but the base model doesn’t include many safety features.
+The 2023 Kia Soul is a top IIHS safety pick, but the base model doesn’t include many safety features.
 The base model Hyundai Kona includes drowsy driver attention warning, forward collision prevention, and lane-keeping assistance.

 Deciding between these vehicles is tough.
 The Kia Soul provides a better deal if you’re on a budget, but the Hyundai Kona is better for facing the snow.
 You may have to test drive both options to make a final decision.